Notice of Privacy Practices

 Your Patient Rights

 Receive Test Information

 You have the right to access your PHI that we have created.
-You may receive your test results online or on your smartphone using our mobile app, or obtain a form to request a copy of your results, by visiting our website at www.dlolab.com/Patients/Tools & Resources.
-You may also call us at 405-608-6100 to obtain the request form.
+You may receive your test results online or on your smartphone using our mobile app, or obtain a form to request a copy of your results, by visiting our website at dlolab.com/results.
+You may also call our Customer Service team at 405-608-6100 or 800-891-2917.
 If your request for test information is denied, you may request that the denial be reviewed.

 Amend Health Information

-You may request amendments to your PHI by making a written request.
+You may request amendments (changes) to your PHI by making a written request.
 However, we may deny the request in some cases (such as if we determine the PHI is accurate).
-If we deny your request to change your PHI we will provide you with a written explanation of the reason for the denial and additional information regarding further actions that you may take.
+If we deny your request to change your PHI, we will provide you with a written explanation of the reason for the denial and let you know about further actions you may take.

 Accounting of Disclosures

 You have the right to receive a list of certain disclosures of your PHI made by DLO in the past six years from the date of your written request.
 Under the law, this does not include disclosures made for treatment, payment, or healthcare operations or certain other purposes.

 You may request that we agree to restrictions on certain uses and disclosures of your PHI.
 We are not required to agree to your request, except for requests to limit disclosures to your health plan for purposes of payment or healthcare operations when you have paid us for the item or service covered by the request out-of-pocket and in full and when the uses or disclosures are not required by law.